 Data Privacy and Security

 Because Telemedicine involves transmission of sensitive personal health information, it’s important to reassure users that their data is safe and secure.
-The best telehealth providers have earned certification of their SOC2 security compliance, meet all regulatory requirements in the jurisdictions where your company operates, and ensure that all third-party vendors are safely managing and storing your data.
+The best telemedicine providers have earned certification of their SOC2 security compliance, meet all regulatory requirements in the jurisdictions where your company operates, and ensure that all third-party vendors are safely managing and storing your data.

 Artificial Intelligence (AI) and Telemedicine